Otis Worldwide: Incidents and controversies

 On July 24, 2009, a group of eight people were trapped for eight hours in an Otis elevator in Toronto.
 A repair worker who tried to fix the elevator fell 10 floors to his death.

 On December 14, 2010, an Otis escalator installed in the International Trade station of Shenzhen Metro Line 1 reversed direction without notice, triggering a stampede that injured 25 passengers.

 On July 5, 2011, an Otis 513MPE escalator installed at Beijing Subway Line 4 Zoo Station changed direction without notice, causing 30 people to fall.
 One boy was killed and 27 people injured, prompting China to halt the use of the escalator model.
 A Beijing official said the 513MPE escalator had "defects in design, manufacturing and maintenance", and that Otis had "unavoidable responsibility for the accident".
 Shenzhen Metro authorities confirmed that the cause of the accident was also similar to the Shenzhen accident on December 14.

 In March 2017, eighteen people suffered injuries at Hong Kong's Langham Place shopping mall when an escalator maintained by Otis reversed direction from up to down.

-On July 9, 2018, a one-year-old Otis escalator at Stockholm City Station changed direction from up to a rapid descent, in what local officials called a "free fall", causing minor injuries.
+On July 9, 2018, a one-year-old Otis escalator at Stockholm City railway station changed direction from up to a rapid descent, in what local officials called a "free fall", causing minor injuries.
 Inspection of the gear boxes of several Otis escalators revealed unexpected rust and heavy wear.
 This led to the newly built train stations Stockholm City Station and Stockholm Odenplan being temporarily closed on July 13, 2018, for security reasons until the problems were understood and resolved.